drwordperson/Alphabet-to-LB/Alphabet-to-LB_readme.md

 ## Planned Improvements

-Consonant clusters eliminated all at once as part of a for loop (currently debugging this)
+Combining the multi-step elimination of consonant clusters into a single for loop.
+(I am currently debugging this)

-Config files for additional languages (Finnish planned next)
+Creating configurations files for additional languages.
+Finnish is planned next.

-Reduce runtime
+Finding ways of reducing the runtime.

 ## Disclaimer